Writing your own linear algebra matrix library in C

 } nml_mat;

-The properties of this struct have self-explanatory names:
+The properties of this struct are designed to be intuitive:

 Allocating / De-allocating memory for the nml_mat matrix